The creation of art is an alchemical process of transforming chaos into coherence.

 In 1993, Dmitri Stroganov, a Russian muralist, was brought to her door.
 Here was an artist who was traditionally trained in St.Petersburg with a high standard of excellence in the arts and an understanding of synæsthesia - creating sound with visuals and visuals with sound.
 She valued his discerning eye and sense of design.
 He was in awe of her ability to paint the human figure and she invited him into her studio where, during the next four years, she worked on twenty archetypal figures based on the Mayan calendar that were interwoven with his geometric lines and shapes.
 From Dmitri, she learned to create musical arrangements through color and composition by seeing on another level.
 By the turn of the twenty first century, her work returned to an elegant simplicity -- the gestures ever graceful; the flesh tones luminescent; the emotional content transcendent.
 The style, like her heritage, is a synthesis of Western Classical form and the aesthetic sensibilities of the Far East.

 In 2008, her role as a fine art painter came to an end.
-Decades of painting tiny brushstrokes had taken its toll on her painting arm and she chose to lay down her brushes.
+Decades of painting tiny brushstrokes had taken its toll on her painting arm, forcing her to lay her brushes down.
 However, as a conduit for the unstoppable flow of creative energy, it became imperative that she find a new medium.
-Undaunted, she enrolled at the Academy of Art University in San Francisco, where four years later, she graduated Summa Cum Laude with a degree in Motion Pictures and Television.
+Undaunted, she enrolled at the Academy of Art University in San Francisco and made the transition from still images to moving images by graduating Summa Cum Laude with a degree in Motion Pictures and Television.
 With her crossover to the Cinematic Arts, she reclaimed her family name Long and changed the Cantonese spelling of Lee to the Mandarin Li.
 Thus Ruby Li Long.

 Equipped with a thorough understanding of every element of filmmaking and having developed a sharp, discerning eye and a keen ear, she was passionate about Post Production--both picture and sound editing.
 It became evident that to succeed in the movie business, she would have to move to Hollywood, the entertainment capital of the world.
 This called for another leap of faith!
 From a contemplative solitary painter who communed with Nature in a rarified rural atmosphere, she plunged into the corporate culture of a major Motion Picture studio: Warner Bros., where she remained steadfast in her goal to creatively contribute to the Art of Cinematic Storytelling through the Post Production process.
 A dream that would require patience and perseverance.